Workforce Analytics Market- Information Technology Market Research Report

 External Data: Market segmentation and trends, competitors and their activities, and economic factors.

-2. Data Analysis and Interpretation
+1. Data Analysis and Interpretation

-Afterward, the collected data is analyzed with the help of sophisticated analytical tools that are in use.
+Afterward, the collected data is analyzed with the help of sophisticated analytical tools which are in use.
 Business intelligence tools like predictive analytics, Machine Learning and NLP facilitate in creation of patterns for strategic HRM.

-3. Reporting and Visualization
+1. Reporting and Visualization

 The insights gained from analysis of the data are then in a synthetic form brought out through simple and easy to understand dashboards and reports.
 The kinds of figures presented in the above tables make it easier for the HR professionals as well as the management to comprehend and handle the results.